History of San Bernardino, California: Spanish California

 Spanish Military Commander of California Pedro Fages probably entered San Bernardino Valley in 1772.
 Missionary priest Father Francisco Garcés entered the valley in 1774, as did the de Anza Expedition, though not in present-day San Bernardino but further south.

-The traditional (since there is a dispute as to the following events) founding and naming of San Bernardino is that Padre Francisco Dumetz, a Franciscan priest, made a trip from the Mission San Gabriel Arcángel to the San Bernardino Valley on May 20, 1810, the feast day of Saint Bernardino of Siena during California's Mission Period.
-That year Politana, the first Spanish settlement in the San Bernardino Valley, was established as a mission chapel and supply station for travelers on the road into California from Sonora, by the Mission San Gabriel in a ranchería of the Guachama Indians that lived on the bluff that is now known as Bunker Hill.
+The traditional (since there is a dispute as to the following events) founding and naming of San Bernardino is that Padre Francisco Dumetz, a Franciscan priest, made a trip from the Mission San Gabriel Arcángel to the San Bernardino Valley on May 20, 1810, the feast day of Saint Bernardino of Siena during California's mission period.
+That year Politana, the first Spanish settlement in the San Bernardino Valley, was established by the Mission San Gabriel as a mission chapel and supply station for travelers on the road into California from Sonora.
+It was located at the ranchería of the Guachama Indians who lived on the bluff now known as Bunker Hill.